 Previously, this could be done on a tax-free basis.
-However, the new tax bill (the Tax Cuts and Jobs Act) contained several changes affecting tax benefits typically offered by employers.
+However, the Tax Cuts and Jobs Act contained several changes affecting tax benefits typically offered by employers.
 This includes suspension of the ability to pay for or reimburse moving expenses on a tax-free basis or deduct unreimbursed expenses as an itemized deduction.

 This change doesn’t prohibit employers from paying moving expenses, but it does make such payments taxable to the employee.

 Under the prior law, so long as an employee’s move met certain time and distance requirements:

 - An employer could pay for or reimburse the expense of the employee’s move on a tax-free basis (IRC sec.
 132(g)), or